O365/python-o365/README.md

 account = Account(credentials)

 if not account.is_authenticated:  # will check if there is a token and has not expired
-    # ask for a login
+    # ask for a login using console based authentication.
+See Authentication for other flows
-    # console based authentication See Authentication for other flows
+    if account.authenticate(scopes=scopes) is False:
-    account.authenticate(scopes=scopes)
+        raise RuntimeError('Authentication Failed')

-# now we are autheticated
+# now we are authenticated
 # use the library from now on

 # ...